-Geico created DriveEasy in an effort to help keep roads safer.
-The program currently helps encourage safe driving in the 26 states where it’s available.
-The app is telematics-based, which means that your information is transmitted to Geico via your smartphone.
-The app monitors your driving, checking for things like hard braking, how fast you turn a corner and even monitoring if you use your phone while driving.
+Like many of the best car insurance companies, Geico created its telematics program, DriveEasy, in an effort to help keep roads safer and help policyholders save money.
+The program is currently available in 33 states and Washington, D.C.
+The app is telematics-based, which means that your real-time driving information is transmitted to Geico via your smartphone.
+The app monitors your behind-the-wheel practices, rewarding safe behaviors.

-Why bother?
-Because Geico DriveEasy could save you money on your premium if the transmitted data proves you’re a safe driver.
-Geico makes your driving easy to manage.
+Signing up for Geico DriveEasy could save you money on your premium if the telematics data proves you’re a safe driver.
+In addition, the program is designed to be easy to manage.
 Once you’ve downloaded the app and logged in, you don’t need to open it again when you get in your car.
 Instead, it automatically records trip data as you drive as long as you remain logged in.
-The app can even distinguish between when you are the driver or passenger, or when you are riding public transportation.
+The app can even distinguish if you are the driver or passenger or when you are using public transportation.

 What does DriveEasy track?

-Although DriveEasy can’t monitor every factor of your driving, it does have the capability to determine some simple driving habits that indicate how well you drive.
-It can also log your trips, giving you a sense of how many miles you’ve traveled and where you might be able to make improvements to your driving.
+Although DriveEasy can’t monitor every factor of your driving, it is capable of analyzing simple driving habits that indicate how safely you may drive, such as hard braking, fast accelerations, speeding and cornering.
+The safer you drive, the higher your driving score will be, up to 100 points.
+The app can also log your trips, giving you a sense of how many miles you’ve traveled and where you might be able to improve your driving.

 Factors that impact your DriveEasy score

-- Time of day: DriveEasy monitors the time of day because it’s more likely an accident will occur late at night than if you’re driving in the morning.
-Lots of nighttime and weekend driving may negatively impact your score.
+- Time of day: DriveEasy monitors the time of day you drive.
+Lots of nighttime driving may negatively impact your score because accidents become more common when we’re tired.
 If late hours are when you tend to do most of your driving, DriveEasy may not be the best option for you.